pactus-project/pactus.org/docs/learn/basic/account.md

 ## What is Account?

-An account is an entity with a dedicated [address](../cryptography/address) that can send transactions on Zarb blockchain.
+An account is an entity with a dedicated [address](../cryptography/address) that can send transactions on Pactus blockchain.
 Account is controlled by user private key.

 ## Account Structure